Have you ever fallen an internet rabbit hole?

-If you are looking for a natural spot solution then Tea tree oil is your best bet, it is antimicrobial and antibacterial, that will stop the growth of acne bacteria in its tracks.
+If you are looking for a natural spot solution, then tea tree oil is your best bet.
+It is antimicrobial and antibacterial, and so will stop the growth of acne bacteria in its tracks.

 Simple and effective, tea tree oil is the main ingredient in many natural topical treatments.

-Resq anti-blemish complex is our tried and tested spot treatment, that contains a synergistic blend of naturally derived alicylic acid, with White clay and Sulphur.
+RESQ Anti-blemish Complex is our tried and tested spot treatment, which contains a synergistic blend of naturally-derived salicylic acid, white clay, and sulfur.

 Witch hazel will help your skin to produce less oil, which is good news for those folks prone to oil-induced pimples.
-And here’s a nice little bonus—your pores will look smaller, but only temporarily remember, you can’t shrink pores permanently.
+And here’s a nice little bonus – your pores will look smaller, but only temporarily, because remember you can’t shrink pores permanently.

 Clay can have a very powerful, healing, and drawing effect on the skin; green or white clay masks help to unplug deeply ingrained oil from the skin.

-Fuller’s earth is a clay that has wonderful drawing and drying effects on breakouts and the really great thing, clay contains trace minerals such as Iron Oxide, Calcium, Salt, Copper, Magnesium and Zinc, which helps to restore skin health.
+Fuller’s earth is a clay that has wonderful drawing and drying effects on breakouts and the really great thing about clay is that it contains trace minerals, such as Iron Oxide, Calcium, Salt, Copper, Magnesium, and Zinc, which help to restore skin health.

-For more information, we folks here at the NC, created an entire article on the types of clay used in masks, which you may find interesting.
+For more information, we folks here at the Naked Chemist created an entire article on the types of clay used in masks, which you may find interesting.

 Additional Ingredients you can add to your mask include:

-Turmeric: Another great addition to your home remedies for acne is Turmeric; this important Indian spice has wonderful anti-bacterial and microbial properties, making it a perfect herb for treating acne.
-It also has valuable anti-inflammatory properties, adding a small amount to a formula will help to calm inflammation in the skin tissues.
+Turmeric: Another great addition to your home remedies for acne is Turmeric.
+This important Indian spice has wonderful anti-bacterial and antimicrobial properties, making it a perfect herb for treating acne.
+It also has valuable anti-inflammatory properties; adding a small amount to a formula will help to calm inflammation in the skin tissues.

 For those wanting more research on the subject of acne home remedies, this is an interesting paper.